Dopapod: Recordings

 Since its inception, Dopapod has released nine studio albums.
 All but two of these albums have titles that are palindromes, and the two that do not form a palindrome when put together.
-The first two projects, Radar in 2009 and Drawn Onward in 2011 were instrumentals.
-Redivider, which was released in 2012, was the first recording to feature vocals by Compa and Winderman, and the band also sang on 2014's Never Odd or Even.
+Besides one track with vocals (“Bet on Tales” from Radar), their first two projects, Radar in 2009 and Drawn Onward in 2011 were instrumentals.
+Redivider, which was released in 2012, was the first album to feature consistent vocals by Compa and Winderman, which continued on subsequent albums.

 Dopapod makes recordings of their live shows available on its website, including I Saw Live Dopapod Evil Was I out in 2011, and II Saw Live Dopapod Evil Was II from 2017.

 In 2016, the band were at Mountain Star Studios, Black Hawk, Colorado, in the middle of winter to record a new album, MEGAGEM.
 The album was released October 2017.
 “A lot of the new songs infuse hip-hop beats with the progressive rock sound we’ve been experimenting with for the last few years.
 It feels like uncharted territory, at least for us,” explained Winderman in Mountain Xpress newspaper.

 Dopapod finished 2017 with a national tour, and took a year off to spend time with family and friends and work on new material.

 Dopapod released Aiboh on April 20, 2024.
 At the time, it was their only studio release to have a non-palindromic title.
 They released Phobia shortly thereafter on April 25.
 Together, the two titles form the word aibohphobia, a nonstandard term for a supposed irrational fear of palindromes.
 Dopapod played their final show on New Years Eve, 2024.